phonowell/fire-keeper/docs/functions/watch.md

 ### listSource

-Single path or array of paths to watch
+Single path or array of paths to watch (uses chokidar's pattern matching, which may differ from other glob implementations in the project)

 `string` | `string`[]